allisontharp/techtrek/source/_posts/Building-a-Web-App-Using-AI.md

   - Personal Projects
 date: 2025-03-17 00:00:00
 ---

 AI is quickly taking over a lot of the world right now and some believe it threatens software engineering jobs.
-I haven't been using it yet and believe if I want to be the best engineer I can, that I should add it as a tool in my toolbox.
+I haven't been using it much yet and believe if I want to be the best engineer I can, that I should add it as a tool in my toolbox.

 This blog is a testament that the way I have historically learned new tech stacks is by doing.
 So to that end, I wanted to create a new website using just AI.